giucalio99/PACS_Andena_Bottacini/Mesh_AB_cut_tail/README.txt

 Original code written by Tommaso Andena and Giacomo Bottacini.
 Politecnico di Milano a.a 2023/2024.
+This version generate ad airfoil with a cut in the end of the trailing edge

 vedere il file:"MyDataStruct.hpp" per il significato dei parameteri specificati nel file .json